 In the event that any provision of this Agreement between the parties shall be held by operation of law and/or by a court or administrative agency of competent and final jurisdiction to be invalid or unenforceable, the remainder of the provisions of such Agreement shall not be affected thereby but shall be continued in full force and effect.
-It is further agreed that in the event any provision is finally declared to be invalid, illegal, or unenforceable, the parties shall meet within thirty (30) days of written notice, by either party to the other, to negotiate concerning the modification, elimination or revision of such provision.
+It is further agreed that in the event any provision is finally declared to be invalid, illegal, or unenforceable, the parties shall meet within 30 days of written notice, by either party to the other, to negotiate concerning the modification, elimination or revision of such provision.

-LOYALTY - EFFICIENCY - NO DISCRIMINATION
+Article 4 - Loyalty, Efficiency, No Discrimination

-Section 1.
-Employees of the Utility agree that they will perform loyal and efficient work and service; that they will use their influence and best endeavors to protect the property of the Utility and its interests; that they will cooperate with the Utility in promoting and advancing the welfare and prosperity of same at all times.
+- §1.
+Employees agree that they will perform loyal and efficient work and service; that they will use their influence and best endeavors to protect the property of the City and its interests; that they will cooperate with the City in promoting and advancing the welfare and prosperity of same at all times. - §2.

-Section 2.
 The provisions of this Agreement shall be applied equally to all employees without discrimination as to age, sex, marital status, race, color, creed, national origin, political affiliation or union affiliation.
-Both the Utility and the Union shall bear the responsibility for complying with this provision of this Agreement.

-Section 3.
-All references to employees in this Agreement designate both sexes, and wherever the male gender is used, it shall be construed to include male and female employees.

-Section 4.
-The Utility agrees not to interfere with the rights of employees to become members of the Union.
-There shall be no discrimination, interference, restraint or coercion by the Utility or any Utility representative, against any employee because of union membership or because of any employee activity permissible under the New Jersey Employee-Employee Relations Act of 1968 or this Agreement.

-Section 5.
-The Union recognizes its responsibility as bargaining agent and agrees to represent all employees in the bargaining unit without discrimination, interference, restraint or coercion.

-Section 6.
-The Union acknowledges that all actions for recruitment of new employees only are not to take place during employee's working time.
+Both the City and the Union shall bear the responsibility for complying with this provision of this Agreement. - §3.
+All references to employees in this Agreement designate both sexes, and wherever the male gender is used, it shall be construed to include male and female employees. - §4.
+The City agrees not to interfere with the rights of employees to become members of the Union.
+There shall be no discrimination, interference, restraint or coercion by the City or any City representative, against any employee because of union membership or because of any employee activity permissible under the New Jersey Employer-Employee Relations Act of 1968 or this Agreement. - §5.
+The Union recognizes its responsibility as bargaining agent and agrees to represent all employees in the bargaining unit without discrimination, interference, restraint or coercion. - §6.
+All actions for recruitment of new members shall not take place during an employee's working time.

-BARGAINING AND REPRESENTATION
+Article 5 - Bargaining and Representation

-The Utility recognizes the right of its employees covered by this Agreement (as indicated in "EXHIBIT A") to bargain collectively through representatives of their own choosing, and recognizes the Union as the exclusive representative of the employees covered by this Agreement for the purposes of collective bargaining in respect to rates of pay, wages, hours of employment, working conditions and other conditions of employment herein provided.
+The City recognizes the right of its employees to bargain collectively through representatives of their own choosing, and recognizes the Union as the exclusive representative of the employees for the purposes of collective bargaining in respect to rates of pay, wages, hours of employment, working conditions and other conditions of employment herein provided.